Inexika/MyNotes-Service/README.md

 Below is a sample configuration:
  - `Nginx` as a reverse proxy server
  - The only server `mynotes.your_domain.com` is in the cloud.
- - There are 2 instances `8081`, `8082` are run by default.
+ - There are 2 instances `8081`, `8082` running by default.
  - `8081` is considered to a `master`
  - RRDTool-based `graphing` and `monitoring` is enabled

 ### Configure server

-Config file `mynotes.cfg` contains common parameters for all instrances of current server.
+Config file `mynotes.cfg` contains common parameters for all instances of current server.

 Timeouts and buffer-size for data transferring and logging settings: